Second Trimester Recap, Must-Haves and Baby Name!

 Some other highlights from the second trimester included:

-2. Feeling and looking pregnant: The first trimester kind of feels like one long, drawn out battle with some brutal PMS.
+- Feeling and looking pregnant: The first-trimester kind of feels like one long, drawn-out battle with some brutal PMS.
 When the second trimester rolls around, you get that cute little bump signifying that you are, indeed, carrying a child and not a Chipotle burrito.

-3. Finding out the gender, knowing he’s a healthy baby, and watching him develop: Possibly the highlight of my second trimester was that 20 week anatomy scan when we found out we were having a healthy baby boy.
+- Finding out the gender, knowing he’s a healthy baby, and watching him develop: Possibly the highlight of my second trimester was that 20-week anatomy scan when we found out we were having a healthy baby boy.
 We’ve had an ultrasound every month since that anatomy scan and have watched him develop at the speed of light.

-2. Exhaustion: I’m not gonna lie.
-I fell victim to the notion that all of my exhaustion from the first trimester would magically disappear in second trimester.
-I mean, that’s what all of my books said?
+- Exhaustion: I’m not gonna lie.
+I fell victim to the notion that my exhaustion from the first trimester would magically disappear in the second trimester.
+I mean, that’s what all of my books said.
 But honestly, I still felt exhausted a good portion of the time.
 Now, I also experienced a lot of added stressors in my second trimester like moving, acclimating to my new (draining) commute, completing my integrative health certification program, experiencing a significant loss, and trying to sell our townhouse.
 So…maybe I can’t blame it ALL on pregnancy?

-3. Food Aversions: More lies I told myself.
-I had visions of expanding my palate, engaging in all of these new culinary experiences, and even developing the weird-as-heck cravings that the movies always portrayed.
+- Food Aversions: More lies I told myself.
+I had visions of expanding my palate, engaging in new culinary experiences, and even developing the weird-as-heck cravings that the movies always portrayed.
 Perhaps that’s a reality to some, but not this lady.
-I’ve actually become MORE picky during pregnancy and more averse to certain types of foods.
+I’ve become MORE picky during pregnancy and more averse to certain types of foods.
 Also, a lot of food just doesn’t agree with me anymore.
-For example, brussel sprouts.
-I LOVE brussel sprouts, but they do not love pregnant Christina.
+For example, brussels sprouts.
+I LOVE brussels sprouts, but they do not love pregnant Christina.

 Now, moving on.
 I’ve had quite a few readers reach out and ask for some tips on navigating through the second trimester.